-We implemented a new ERP system in the third quarter of 2013 and expect it to be used for manufacturing and financial reporting purposes by the end of 2013.
-If we encounter unforeseen difficulties in using the system, we could experience delays in financial reporting, weaknesses in our internal controls or unanticipated expenses.
+We plan to implement additional purchasing processes in the ERP system during 2014.
+If we encounter unforeseen difficulties in using the system or implementing additional processes, we could experience delays in financial reporting, weaknesses in our internal controls or unanticipated expenses.